isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 The observed statement latency for the production user goes up from a minimum 348 ms to a max of 37100 ms (37.1s).
 That is approximately 100x worse than normal.

-The observed statement latency is also thresing rapidly up and down, system performance is not only bad, but also wildly unpredictable, with high frequency swings across a wide corridor.
+The observed statement latency is also jumping rapidly up and down.
+System performance is not only bad, but also wildly unpredictable, with high frequency swings across a wide corridor.

 This is often indicative of a token bucket quota mechanism getting into resonance with the evaluation cycle of the token bucket itself: